-On July 8, 2015, we completed our acquisition of all of the outstanding shares of Meru Networks, Inc. ("Meru"), a provider of Wi-Fi networking products and services.
-With this acquisition, we expect to expand on our secure wireless vision and enterprise growth focus, broaden our solutions portfolio, and enhance our opportunity to address the global enterprise Wi-Fi market with integrated and intelligent secure wireless solutions.
+On July 8, 2015, we completed our acquisition of Meru Networks, Inc. ("Meru"), a provider of Wi-Fi networking products and services.

-In connection with the acquisition, we paid total cash consideration of \$40.9 million and incurred \$0.4 million of withholding tax liability.
-In addition, all of the outstanding restricted stock units ("RSUs") of Meru were converted into RSUs for 53,401 shares of our common stock.
-The cash payment, along with the estimated fair value of the earned RSUs assumed, resulted in a purchase price of \$41.8 million.
-The total purchase price was as follows (in thousands):
+In connection with the acquisition, we paid \$41.8 million, comprised of cash consideration of \$40.9 million, withholding tax liability of \$0.4 million and \$0.5 million in estimated fair value associated with restricted stock units ("RSUs") of Meru that were converted for 53,401 shares of our common stock.